-Everyone will ride the Onewheel a little differently, and part of the fun of the sport is finding what works for you specifically.
-Although there are a few things that each rider may choose to tweak for comfort and control, there are few crucial aspects to the riding stance that you need to make sure are done right to make sure you are riding safely.
+Everyone will ride the Onewheel a little differently, and part of the fun of the sport is finding what works for you.
+Although there are a few things that each rider may choose to tweak for comfort and control, there are few crucial aspects to the riding stance that you need to make sure are done right to ensure you have a good time and are riding safely.

-Foot Placement: The Onewheel will detect a rider based on the pressure applied to the pressure-sensitive footpad.
-Before getting on the Onewheel note which footpad naturally is the one that is lifted in the air when the board is in the ready-to-ride position.
-Note this is the only pressure-sensitive footpad on the board, even if you change direction on your board.
-When placing your foot on the pressure-sensitive footpad, be sure that your foot is able to place weight on either side of the sensor.
+Foot Placement: The Onewheel will detect a rider based on the pressure applied to the pressure-sensitive front footpad.
+Before getting on the Onewheel note which side of the board naturally lifts in the air when the board is in the ready-to-ride position.
+This will be considered the nose and contains the front footpad with the pressure sensor.
+This is the only pressure-sensitive footpad on the board, even if you change direction on your board.
+When placing your foot on the pressure-sensitive footpad, be sure that your foot is able to place weight on both sides of the sensor.
 If your shoe is larger than your footpad, make sure the ball of your foot and heal are both firmly placed within the separate zones of the footpad so you are fully engaging the footpad.

 Body Weight: When bringing the board from the ground to level you may need to shift more weight to your front foot, but once the board reaches level and the motor engages, shift your weight back to over the tire.
 In general, keeping your legs straight, roughly shoulder-width apart, and a slight bend in your knees, you will have more control over the board and stability